Frequently Asked Questions

 - a set of Cursive First Cards, including the a-z cursive phonogram cards, cards for writing numerals 0-9, and instruction cards for teaching letters and numerals

-Why do I need the phonogram cards and CD or app if I’m not using SWR?
+Why do I need the phonogram cards and mobile app if I’m not using SWR?

 The goal of Cursive First is to help your student learn to instantly recognize the phonograms (letter or letter combinations that represent the sounds of English) in reading AND to automatically and legibly write them in cursive.